tmatsuzawa2/dehaze/README.md

 end

 ```
 As the code implemented above, we basically sorted the dark channels in descending order and use them as indices of the image.
-And atmosphere at a certain pixel can be defined as image[new dark_channel]
+And the value of atmosphere at a certain pixel can be defined as image[new dark_channel]

 ### Support or Contact